 Image quality means much more than pixel count.
 The Canon 5DS and 5DSR also excel at real-world picture quality, with wonderful colors and ability to adapt themselves to many kinds of difficult lighting and to shoot around flickering lights.

 Some other great camera choices are the Canon 5D Mark III, which now sells at a deep discount.
 Its images are also spectacular, but has only half the pixels.
 This doesn't matter if you're not doing this for a living, so the 5D Mk III will save you thousands of dollars you can better put towards lenses if you're not made of money.
 Likewise, the Canon 6D costs even less, and differs from the 5D Mk III mostly in having a few less control buttons making it slightly slower to set to conditions.
 The images from the 6D are just as good as from the 5D MK III.
 The real Cheap-Charlie tip is to get a used original Canon 5D.
-The original 5D can make eye-popping images and uses the same spectacular lenses below, and sell used for only a few hundred dollars of you know How to Win at eBay.
+The original 5D can make eye-popping images and uses the same spectacular lenses below, and sell used for only a few hundred dollars if you know How to Win at eBay.
 What you lose are pixels (that don't matter unless you do this competitively), and that the ergonomics of the 5D are much worse and its LCD is crummy — but its images look great as soon as you get them out of the camera!

-The Nikon D810 was a contender back in 2014 when it had very high image quality for the time with 36 megapixels, but its much poorer handling (no lockable camera memories, for instance) and crummy customer service today make it not worth considering if you don't already own the two top Nikon landscape lenses for it, the 16-36mm VR and 80-400mm VR.
+The Nikon D810 was a contender back in 2014 when it had very high image quality for the time with 36 megapixels, but its poorer handling (no lockable camera memories, for instance) and Nikon's crummy customer service today make it not worth considering if you don't already own the two top Nikon landscape lenses for it, the 16-36mm VR and 80-400mm VR.